arcmite/arc-website/docs/guides/install-setup/installation/installing-cm.md

   - Access to experimental builds
 :::

-:::info Should I upgrade?
+:::tip Do I need the Full version?
-If you’re just looking to play and mod AC casually, the lite version is more than enough.
-Upgrade only if you're managing servers or working heavily with advanced modding setups.
+If you are new to Assetto Corsa or a casual player, the lite version is all you need.
+Consider donating for a key if you plan to manage online servers or engage in further mod development.
 :::

 ## Installation